 Courses focus on disabilities, person directed supports, inclusion and community resources, dual diagnosis, interpersonal skills, counselling, health, pharmacology, development, teaching and intervention strategies.
 Field placements in community agencies and/or schools are part of the curriculum.

-Program Offered: Full-time, part-time day
+Program Offered: Full-time

 - Adult applicants who have developed emotional maturity and stability through a few years involvement in related work are encouraged to apply.
 Applicants must meet the admission requirements.

 - There is a particular need for male Developmental Services Workers.